 - Click here to access my walking tour.

 Are you a foodie like moi, and virtually every Malaysian?
 Then this food tour will be right up your alley!

 To help you experience some awesome local fare, I’ve rounded up my favourite Malaysian dishes to try and listed where to find them in KL.
 If you’re quite new to the street food scene and are a bit shy to check out local eateries, then this should ease you in nicely.

 Kuala Lumpur’s burgeoning bar scene includes an awesome selection of speakeasies that I had a lot of fun researching, a few times over. 😉

-Rooftop bars in in the city are also a thing, but personally I’ve yet to find one that’s not overly busy, commercial or that serves better cocktails than the ones in my list.
+Rooftop bars in in the city are also a thing, but personally I’ve yet to find one that’s not overly commercial or that serves better cocktails than the ones in my list.
 Advice?
 Head to a sky-dining restaurant like Fuegos instead to gawp over the twin towers, then hit the secret bars 🙌🏼.

-As a muslim majority country, KL and Malaysia is home to some stunning mosques.
-The first time I visited one was in KL and it was such a peaceful, beautiful place.
+As a muslim majority country, Kuala Lumpur and Malaysia is home to some stunning mosques.
+I’d never visited one until I came to KL and I found it to be such a peaceful & beautiful place.
 I also had a great guide who showed us around and happily answered my many questions.